 Do you feel tired?
 Is your mood unusually low?
 Do you have steady weight gain despite eating well and exercising?
 If you answered “yes,” your thyroid may be struggling to keep up with the demands of daily life.

 Your thyroid gland effectively sets your body’s thermostat and metabolism.
 It can be sluggish when the conversion from your body’s primary thyroid hormone – thyroxine (T4) – to the “active” or useable form – triiodothyronine (T3) – is impaired.
+Effectively, the thyroid acts as a bellwether for stress on the body.

-This condition is often termed subclinical hypothyroidism because patients can exhibit some of the classic symptoms of hypothyroidism – fatigue (especially in the morning), weight gain, cold hands and feet, sluggish bowels, dry skin and hair – but without the hallmark lab test results needed for a true diagnosis.
+A sluggish thyroid is often termed subclinical hypothyroidism because patients can exhibit some of the classic symptoms of hypothyroidism – fatigue (especially in the morning), weight gain, cold hands and feet, sluggish bowels, dry skin and hair – but without the hallmark lab test results needed for a true diagnosis.

 Healthy thyroid hormone production is regulated by the hypothalamus.
 Through a multi-step process, it produces thyroid releasing hormone (TRH) which promotes thyroid stimulating hormone (TSH) from the pituitary gland that then influences the thyroid – a butterfly-shape gland in your neck – to produce the thyroid hormone T4.
 The thyroid hormones influence virtually every tissue in the body.